DIY Supercharger Conversion with Intercooler for 948, 1098, 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor.

 The venerable A-series engine is the beating heart of some of Britain's most beloved automobiles, but achieving a meaningful increase in horsepower requires dismantling the engine and spending serious money.
 Also, using conventional means to modify a naturally-aspirated A-series to achieve 100 h.p. or more negatively impacts the engine’s street manners and fuel economy.

-However, if you prefer a turbo, you no longer need to find a costly MG Metro manifold and clumsy cast snorkel adapter, which requires hacking a hole in your Spridget's bonnet to create sufficient clearance.
+However, if you prefer a turbo, you no longer need to find a costly MG Metro intake manifold and clumsy cast snorkel adapter, which requires hacking a hole in your Spridget's bonnet for clearance.

 Creative Spridgets now offers a CNC-machined snorkel adapter and performance air cleaner mount for the SU HIF44 carburetor, available here and pictured below.
-The profile of the ram pipe is optimized to accelerate the intake charge as it enters the carburetor’s throat, and works very well with naturally aspirated cars as either a direct- or remote-mount for a K&N-style performance air filter.
+The profile of the ram pipe is optimized to accelerate the intake charge as it enters the carburetor, and works well with naturally aspirated cars as a direct or remote mount for a performance air filter.

-The SU HIF44 mounts directly to a Minispares C-AHT770 cast aluminum manifold, which costs just $67 including shipping from the United Kingdom.
+The SU HIF44 mounts directly to a Minispares C-AHT770 cast aluminum manifold shown below, which costs just $67 including shipping from the United Kingdom.

 You can convert a standard HIF44 for pressurized operation as described here.

-In addition to their excessive cost, neither system can be fitted with an intercooler.
-As a result, the amount of boost these systems can handle without harmful detonation and back-firing is quite limited, unless you disassemble the engine and install low-compression pistons or resort to band-aid solutions like water or ethanol injection.
+Moreover, in addition to their excessive cost, neither the Moss nor the High Performance system can be fitted with an intercooler.
+As a result, the amount of boost these ‘draw-through’ systems can handle without harmful detonation and back-firing is quite limited, unless you disassemble the engine and install low-compression pistons or retard the ignition.

 But now, there's another option: the Creative Spridgets DIY intercooled supercharger conversion for the 948, 1098 and 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor!